BlueTot/Drift-Boss-2D/README.md

 WEEKLY UPDATE:

-- Update 1.1 is releasing in the next 2 weeks with new features!
+- Update 1.1 is releasing in the next week with new features!

 -- BlueTot (developer)